PedroZappa/42_push_swap/README.md

 >
 > The computational complexity of an algorithm is the amount of resources required to run it.
 Particular focus is given to **computation time** and **memory storage** requirements.

-Since an algorithm's running time usually varies between different inputs of the same size, it is common to consider the **worst-case time complexity**, the maximum length of time required to run a given algorithm.
+Since an algorithm's running time usually varies between different inputs of the same size, it is common to consider the **worst-case time complexity**-- the maximum length of time required to run a given algorithm.

 Less common, but more often explicitly specified, the **average-case time complexity** is the average length of time required to run a given algorithm.